oscar-99/ml-tweezers/models.md

       - Generalisability.
 - Run the model on a UCR dataset to verify the architecture is functioning correctly
 - Shuffle the order of the time series.
+- Add longer time series to capture more long term movements